PatriceBertin/Patrice-Bertin/README.md

 ## Skills
-To understand the details of this project, please check out the attached documents.
+To understand the details of those projects, please check out the attached documents.
 They provide insights into the project's objectives, implementation steps, and key findings.

 | Skills                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|